 - Verbalize thinking-When students are required to think, have them verbalize what they are thinking.
 This provides insight into what is happening inside their head as well as allows the teacher to analyze what is happening.

 Thinking involves questioning.
 The development of answers to these questions is the fruit of thinking.
-It is important to determine what one is trying to do in order to allowing purposeful thinking to take place.
+It is important to determine what one is trying to do in order to allow purposeful thinking to take place.